roryp/weblogic-on-azure/cluster/README.md

 * Click Next.
 * In the "Azure Application Gateway" use these values
    * Toggle "Connect to Azure Application Gateway" to `Yes`.
-   * Specify "Resource group name in current subscription containing the KeyVault" to be weblogiccafekeyvault`<your suffix>`.
+   * **preview** Specify "Resource group name in current subscription containing the KeyVault" to be ejb042801k.
-   * Specify "Name of the Azure KeyVault containing secrets for the Certificate for SSL Termination" to be appgatewaykeyvault`<your suffix>`
+   * **preview** Specify "Name of the Azure KeyVault containing secrets for the Certificate for SSL Termination" to be ejb042801k.
-   * Specify "The name of the secret in the specified KeyVault whose value is the SSL Certificate Data" to be myCertSecretDataNoPassword.
+   * Specify "The name of the secret in the specified KeyVault whose value is the SSL Certificate Data" to be myCertSecretData.
+   * Specify "The name of the secret in the specified KeyVault whose value is the password for the SSL Certificate" to be myCertSecretPassword.
 * Click Next.
 * In "Database" use these values
    * Toggle "Connect to DataBase" to `Yes`.
+   * For "Choose database type", from the dropdown menu, select the option for PostgreSQL.
    * Specify JNDI Name to be 'jdbc/WebLogicCafeDB'.
    * Specify DataSource Connection String to be 'jdbc:postgresql://weblogic-cafe-db-`<your suffix>`.postgres.database.azure.com:5432/postgres'
    * Specify the Database Username to be 'postgres@weblogic-cafe-db-`<your suffix>`'
    * Enter the Database Password as 'Secret123!'
+* Click Next.
+* In "Azure Active Directory", leave "Connect to Active Directory" with `No` selected.
 * Click Next:Review + create
    * On the Summary blade you must see "Validation passed".
 If you don't see this, you must troubleshoot and resolve the reason.
 After you have done so, you can continue.
    * On the final screen, click Create.
 * It will take some time for the WebLogic cluster to properly deploy (could be up to an hour).
 Once the deployment completes, in the portal go to 'All resources'.
+* **preview** You must modify the security rules to open port 7001.
+Locate your resource group weblogic-cafe-group-`<your suffix>` and, within the group, select `wls-nsg`.
+* **preview** Within the Network Security Group, select "NRMS-Rule-105".
+In the blade that appears, delete `7001` from the list of "Destination port ranges" and hit Save.
+Wait for the rule to update.
+View the list of resources in your resource group.
 * Find and click on adminVM.
 Copy the DNS name for the admin server.
 You should be able to log onto http://`<admin server DNS name>`:7001/console successfully using the credentials above.
 If you are not able to log in, you must troubleshoot and resolve the reason why before continuing.

 ## Setting Up WebLogic in Eclipse